Ingmar Bergman: Legacy

-Terrence Rafferty of The New York Times wrote that throughout the 1960s, when Bergman "was considered pretty much the last word in cinematic profundity, his every tic was scrupulously pored over, analyzed, elaborated in ingenious arguments about identity, the nature of film, the fate of the artist in the modern world and so on."

-Danish Director Thomas Vinterberg has cited Bergman as one of his major influences, "Bergman is always in my head.
-He is part of my upbringing and I was fortunate to meet him and get advice from him."

-Writer and director Richard Ayoade counts Bergman as one of his inspirations.
-In 2017, the British Film Institute (BFI) hosted an Ingmar Bergman season and Ayoade said in a Guardian interview that he saw everything in it, "which was one of the best two months ever."
-The BFI's programme included a discussion with Ayoade on Bergman's 1966 film, Persona, before a screening.
+Bertrand Tavernier said: "Bergman was the first to bring metaphysics – religion, death, existentialism – to the screen.
+But the best of Bergman is the way he speaks of women, of the relationship between men and women.
+He's like a miner digging in search of purity."

 After Bergman died, a large archive of notes was donated to the Swedish Film Institute.
 Among the notes are several unpublished and unfinished scripts both for stage and films, and many more ideas for works in different stages of development.
 A never-performed play has the title Kärlek utan älskare ("Love without lovers"), and has the note "Complete disaster!" written on the envelope; the play is about a director who disappears and an editor who tries to complete a work he has left unfinished.
 Other canceled projects include the script for a pornographic film which Bergman abandoned since he did not think it was alive enough, a play about a cannibal, some loose scenes set inside a womb, a film about the life of Jesus, a film about The Merry Widow, and a play with the title Från sperm till spöke ("From sperm to spook").
 The Swedish director Marcus Lindeen went through the material, and inspired by Kärlek utan älskare he took samples from many of the works and turned them into a play, titled Arkivet för orealiserbara drömmar och visioner ("The archive for unrealisable dreams and visions").
-Lindeen's play premiered on 28 May 2012 at the Stockholm City Theatre.
+Lindeen's play premiered on 27 May 2012 at the Stockholm City Theatre.

 In 2018, in honor of Bergman's 100th birthday, The Criterion Collection compiled and released a Blu-ray disc box set comprising 39 of Bergman's features.
 The set spans Bergman's early career, beginning in the 1940s, up to his final film in 2003.
 The films are organized non-chronologically, and are instead presented in four groupings that mimic the procession of a film festival.
 Accompanying the discs is a book featuring critical essays on each of the films, intended to guide the viewer through the experience.
 Upon its release, The New York Times critic Glenn Kenny assessed the set as "impressive and almost exhaustive", and interpreted it as "a fresh case for [Bergman's] continuing importance", in response to criticisms such as Jonathan Rosenbaum's 2007 opinion piece "Scenes From an Overrated Career".